Skip to content

 The P88 is my favorite and it is not as angled as the P92 and P28 and the blade is a bit straighter.

-CHOICE OF CLUB
+CHOICE OF STICK

 Most often, the children and younger players are inspired by their favorite players, either in the NHL, SHL, Allsvenskan or even their favorite local team - Which is completely understandable!